 Travel policies are business travel’s unpopular kid.
 They’re the goody-two-shoes, the telltale and the party pooper all rolled into one – in the eyes of your travellers.
 However, travel policies are in place for good reason.
-Despite being one of the most challenging aspects of a business travel programme, a travel policy is one of the most effective ways of gaining control over how your organisation travels, as well as how much it’s spending.
+Although trying to write and implement a travel policy is one of the most challenging aspects of a business travel programme, a travel policy is one of the most effective ways of gaining control over how your organisation travels, as well as how much it’s spending.

 So what’s the best way to write and implement a travel policy?